-- Select the Low Level or High Level Encryption method depending on the protection level desired.
+- Select the Encryption Level method depending on the protection level desired.

 - Optionally adjust the other settings (Print document, Modify document content) that were set by the Security profile you chose.
 If you start modifying those, the security profile will be set to Custom.
 If an option is checked, it means that the user with the password will be able to do that action to the PDF file - if it's unchecked even if the password is entered the action won't work.